mpasricha1/readme_generator/README.md

 * [Question](#questions)

 ## Description
-This application is used to generate a professional readme for your applications
+The following project will take a bunch of inputs from a user and then generate a readme based on the user input
-## Installation Instructions
+## Installation
-"npm init npm install inquirer npm install fs"
+npm init npm install inquirer npm install fs
 ## Usage
-The application generates a readme based on users input
+Generate a readme
 ## License
+This application is licenses by MIT
 ## Contributing
-Mark
+Makr
 ## Tests
 ## Questions
+Questions can be sent to the following email markp862@gmail.com or you can visit my github page at [GitHub Link](#https://github.com/mpasricha1).